Average Riverside County Gas Price Records Largest Decrease Since Dec. 8

 The decreasing prices follow a run of 22 increases in 24 days totaling 86.6 cents that boosted the average price to its highest amount since Oct.
 12.

-The national average price dropped for the 13th time in 15 days, decreasing 1.6 cents to $3.798.
-It has dropped 8.3 cents over the past 15 days, including one-tenth of a cent Monday.
+The national average price dropped for the 14th time in 16 days, decreasing 1.3 cents to $3.785.
+It has dropped 9.6 cents over the past 16 days, including 1.6 cents Tuesday.

-The national average price is 4 cents less than one week ago, 1.4 cents lower than one month ago and one-tenth of a cent below what it was one year ago.
-It has dropped $1.218 since rising to a record $5.016 on June 14, 2022.
+The national average price is 4.7 cents less than one week ago, 2.8 cents lower than one month ago and 2 cents below what it was one year ago.
+It has dropped $1.231 since rising to a record $5.016 on June 14, 2022.

 Copyright 2023, City News Service, Inc.